freddy38510/quasar-app-extension-ssg/README.md

 ## Upgrading

-This is done with the same command as used for installation:
+This is done with the same command used for installation:

 ```bash
 quasar ext add ssg
 ```

-## Developing
+## Developing/Contributing

-To help developing the extension, start by cloning this repository:
+To contribute to the development of the extension, start by cloning this repository:

 ```bash
 git clone https://github.com/freddy38510/quasar-app-extension-ssg.git && cd quasar-app-extension-ssg